 For general questions of style, grammar, punctuation, referencing, bibliographies and general formatting, the journal adheres to New Hart's Rules (Amazon; 2005 ed. at archive.org).
 This is supported by the New Oxford Dictionary for Writers & Editors (2014 revision) and New Oxford Spelling Dictionary (2014 revision).

-Sanskrit words should be italicized.
+Sanskrit and other non-English words should be italicized.
 Words of Indian origin like yoga and karma that now appear in standard English dictionaries should not be italicized when used as English words (e.g., "yogam kuryāt means 'he should do yoga'").
 The IAST transliteration scheme must be used.
 Use capital letters for proper names etc., as described in the MHRA Style Guide; do not use capital letters to indicate importance or emphasis ("he achieved samādhi" not "Samādhi," "Samadhi" or "Samādhi").

 HSSA does not fetishize footnotes, referencing and bibliography.
 Whichever system you use, please apply it accurately and consistently.
 Look at past issues of HSSA to see common usage.

 HSSA prefers the “Harvard/Chicago” or “author-date (click tab)” style, This is described in the MHRA Style Guide in section 11.4.
 HSSA will also accept the “Oxford referencing style” described in sections 11.2-3, of the MHRA Style Guide.
 The Chicago Manual of Style calls this the “notes and bibliography” style.
 Full bibliographical details are given in a footnote when the item is first referred to, and later notes contain a shortened form.
 There is no bibliography at the end of the article.